CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="NetworkAPI..renameNetwork"></a>

 ### NetworkAPI~renameNetwork(id, label) ⇒ <code>Promise</code>
-renames an existing network within civo
+renames an existing network within civo [PUT]

 **Kind**: inner method of [<code>NetworkAPI</code>](#NetworkAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error